nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

     path = ~/.gitai
 ```

-Custom _prompt_ files should also be located in your Git HOME directory, for example, your Git home directory may contain:
+Custom _prompt_ files should also be located in your Git HOME directory.
+For example, your Git home directory may contain:

 ```
 .gitconfig        # includes .gitai